joymionki3-rgb/mcino-Introduction-to-Git-and-GitHub/README.md

 _© 2022 XYZ, Inc._

-This line was added in my-branch for the Coursera project.
-Another update for my Coursera project
+This is my change for git project